 3.2 Availability of Service

-The iwireless Broadband service is not available in all parts of Nigeria or in every city in Nigeria and may be restricted to certain areas within those cities where service is available.
-The service is based on microwave communications and so may be affected by geographic, atmospheric or other conditions or circumstances beyond our control.
+Our iwireless Broadband and FOS services are not available in all parts of Nigeria or in every city in Nigeria and may be restricted to certain areas within those cities where service is available.
+The iwireless Broadband service is based on microwave communications and so may be affected by geographic, atmospheric or other conditions or circumstances beyond our control.

 3.3 Advertising of Packaged Service